 Important to remember:

-- Keep your HRV clean!
+- Keep your HRV air intake clean!
 Blocked air intakes can depressurize the basement and cause a dramatic increase in radon levels by drawing it out of the soil.

 - Sump pumps do not always have airtight lids, so be sure yours does or you will impede the system from doing its job properly.

-The radon mitigation techniques discussed here are intended to give homeowners an idea of the types of solutions that are available, they are not intended as a DIY guide.
+The radon mitigation techniques discussed here are intended to give homeowners an idea of the types of solutions that are available for reducing radon levels in homes, they are not intended as a DIY guide.
 Radon contamination in homes is a serious health concern and is best handled by an experienced professional who can guarantee results.

 “There are countless air sealing products available on the market, you just need to know which ones to use and how to use them effectively.
 There is always a solution for reducing radon levels; you just may need to be creative about it.
 The worst case we ever found was a home with a reading of 20,000 Bq/m3 and we were able to bring it down to under 70.” – Rob Mahoney.